-There are lots of bars and restaurants in nearby Kirribilli, including the super-cute The Botanist and Small Bar.
 It’s also a short walk from Luna Park, the fairground with the fantastic face for an entrance.
 Nature lovers visiting the jacaranda tunnel to appreciate the flowers should also take a side trip to Wendy’s Secret Garden.
 This labour of love has taken 25 years to create and it’s simply beautiful.

 Sharing is Caring